Judith Winslow Walcott

 The arguments against them are not very different from what we are hearing today.
 Sacco and Vanzetti were Italian and Anarchists.
 The country was stirred up by the Palmer Red Raids of 1919-1920, during which suspected radicals, many of whom were immigrants, were detained and deported from the US.
 The Establishment in Boston was terrified of these immigrants and what they feared they might do.
 But there was a Defense Committee for Sacco and Vanzetti with many supporters here in Boston and around the world.
 We thought The Women’s March the day after Donald Trump was inaugurated was enormous; but pictures taken during the seven years the two immigrants suffered in jail show massive crowds also.

 As a child, there was a strangeness surrounding certain things to do with family—my own family of Republicans, and my paternal aunts and uncles, Democrats.
-The lightning rod was my maternal grandmother Gertrude L. Winslow, a supporter and defender of the innocence of these two men.
+The lightning rod was my paternal grandmother Gertrude L. Winslow, a supporter and defender of the innocence of these two men.

 In the last years before they were executed my grandmother was allowed into the jail to visit them.
 It is from this correspondence that we see their humanity.
 In August of 1927, my grandmother and a good friend who spoke Italian made the trip to Italy to visit both Sacco and Vanzetti’s families.